carlsteinhilber/pyxantech/README.md

 ```
   pi@xantechpi:~ export PATH="$HOME/.local/bin:$PATH"
 ```
-- Install this project (either via GIT on the Pi, or download the ZIP and get it onto the Pi some other way)
+- Install this project into a subdirectory under /home/pi named "pyxantech" (either via GIT on the Pi, or download the ZIP and get it onto the Pi some other way)
 - Edit config.json (see *Configuration* below)
   - this configuration file now combines the information for both the zones and the sources for the Xantech
 - Run the project